kbhoffmann/Mastermind/README.md

-*compare guess to secret using order  ->if order AND color correct *compare guess to secret without order ->returns if color correct *print proper feedback as a string/ our responses
+*compare guess to secret using order  ->if order AND color correct *compare guess to secret without order ->returns if color correct *print proper feedback as a string/ our responses *number of guesses (or put this in Game class) -- number counter (instance variable) *combine w/ Guess class?

 Guess class
 *user input parameter
 *correct guess method? win?
 *is proper guess?
-*number of guesses (or put this in Game class)
 *(q)uit
-*(c)heat

-Color class
-*make Red, Green, Yellow, or Blue instances of the class Color *method to shorten color to single letter
-*method to capitalize first letter of color
+*(c)heat   - print the secret as a string
+*if secret is guessed - end the game, print a winning comment

+Runner file --->input = gets.chomp q,i,c,p

+if (p)lay =  guess = string of 4 colors
+capitalize for feedback at some point????? put guess string into array compare to secret array check player's guess for length string.length   <4 too short; >4 too long, == 4  play...go to feedback/comparison